ing-bank/doing-cli/docs/index.md

 `doing` is a CLI tool for Azure DevOps that helps mimic the common repository/issue workflow from Github and Gitlab.

-## Features

-In Azure DevOps a work item is not directly related to a repository.
-This is because 1) a project can have multiple repositories, and 2) work items are linked to iterations (sprints), areas, and potentially certain repo branches.

-To solve this, `doing` adds a `.doing` config file to the root of a project providing linked area and iteration paths.
-This enables `doing` to list and work with repository-related work items.
+In Azure DevOps an issue (work item) is not directly related to a repository (here's [why](discussions/oneproject_setup.md)). `doing` solves this by adding a `.doing-cli-config.yml` file to the root of a repository containing information on the associated area and iteration paths.
+This enables `doing` to list, create and quickly access repository-related issues.

-### listing issues
+## Highlights

+**listing issues linked to a repository**

 <div class="termy termy-small">